 People will say that as long as you’re lifting, you’re giving your body the means to build muscle, but this is bullshit.
 If you’re not eating enough calories, you’re not giving your body the means to build muscle.

 This will depend on what your goal is.

-How Long Should Bulking And Cutting Take
+How Long Should It Take

 A bulking phase could last 4 months, 6 months, 8 months, or over a year.
-The duration will depend on how fast your body adds on fat.
-I can bulk for about six months before I feel the need to trim back down.
+The duration will depend on how fast your body adds fat.
+I can bulk for about six months before I need to trim back down.
 Fortunate people can bulk for years before having to cut.

 If you decide to cut first, you shouldn’t stop until you reach the desired body fat percentage you were trying to achieve.

 Many people think you eat a ton of calories; this will equal more muscle production, which is untrue.